DJ Qbert: Career

 In May 2009, Qbert launched the Qbert Skratch University, an interactive online learning school and community for DJs through the ArtistWorks website.

 At the 2016 edition of the DMC World DJ Championships, DJ Q-Bert was awarded with a DMC Legend jacket.

+He performed again in the Coachella Valley Music and Arts Festival in 2018.

 Personal life

 In a 2011 interview with the website WeBeVegan.org, Qbert stated that he is a vegan.

 Media appearances

 Qbert's music was featured in the video game Tony Hawk's Underground and he appeared as himself on the Slam City Jam level.
 He also appeared as himself in DJ Hero 2.